marusoft/unit-testing-with-jasmine/README.md

 # unit-testing-with-jasmine
-The use Jasmine --Behavior Driven Development to performed unit testing in JavaScript
+The use of Jasmine `behavior-driven development framework` for testing JavaScript code.